 6. Audit for Business logic errors

-Business logics are the basis on how your website generates, handles and stores data and how it operates.
+Business logics is the basis of how your website generates, handles, and stores data and how it operates.
 For example, having a payment gateway page after the shopping cart page is a logical business rule.
 However, there can be minor variations in business logic depending on websites and if not properly set up they can become severe vulnerabilities.
 CMSs like Magento and Opencart are more secure nowadays, however, plugins and extensions can introduce vulnerabilities.

 7. Review user access